-AMENDMENT TO EQUITY INCENTIVE PLAN TO INCREASE THE SHARES AVAILABLE FOR ISSUANCE
+PROPOSAL 12 -- AMENDMENT TO EQUITY INCENTIVE PLAN TO INCREASE THE SHARES AVAILABLE FOR ISSUANCE

 On March 20, 2001, the Board unanimously amended and restated the Equity Incentive Plan and adopted, subject to stockholder approval, an amendment to the Equity Incentive Plan.
 The Proposal would increase the number of shares of Common Stock available for issuance under the Equity Incentive Plan by 8,000,000 shares.
-The number of shares discussed in this proposal are before giving effect to the proposed Reverse Split discussed in Proposal 9, and the number of shares available under the Equity Incentive Plan would be adjusted accordingly if the Reverse Split is implemented.

-As of March 31, 2001, options to purchase 1,371,101shares of Common Stock were outstanding under the Equity Incentive Plan, options to purchase 38,200 shares of Common Stock had been exercised, and options to purchase 840,699 shares were available for future grant (before giving effect to the proposed increase).
+BACKGROUND.
+As of February 28, 2001, options to purchase \\\\ shares of Common Stock were outstanding under the Equity Incentive Plan, options to purchase \\\\ shares of Common Stock had been exercised, and options to purchase \\\\ shares were available for future grant (before giving effect to the proposed increase).

 In reviewing the Company's stock-based compensation program, the Board concluded that an increase in the number of shares available for future grant under the Equity Incentive Plan was necessary in anticipation of future growth of the Company and to attract and retain key employees who are expected to make significant contributions to the future growth and success of the Company.
 The Proposal would increase by 8,000,000 the number of shares reserved for future grants under the Equity Incentive Plan.
-After giving effect to the proposed increase, the options outstanding and the shares remaining available for future grants under all employee option plans of the Company would represent approximately 15.6% of the outstanding Common Stock as of April 12, 2001.
+After giving effect to the proposed increase, the options outstanding and the shares remaining available for future grants under all option plans of the Company would represent approximately o% of the outstanding Common Stock as of February 28, 2001.

 In addition, in order to simplify the administration of the Company's stock-based compensation programs, the Board determined to discontinue the separate Directors Plan and instead provide for the annual award of stock options to outside directors under the Equity Incentive Plan.
-See "Compensation of Directors -- Directors Stock Option Plan".
+See "Compensation of Directors -- Directors Stock Option Plan."

 The Directors Plan would be discontinued upon approval of the Proposal by the stockholders at the Annual Meeting.